 the various programs offered for kids ages three through 15.

 What do you love about being a camp director?

 The best thing about being a camp director are the moments where you're having so much fun it doesn't even feel like work.
+I’m trying to create the camp that I would have loved as a kid, and Oasis summer day camp offers so many activities.
 It's not always easy and can be unpredictable at times, but it's the unpredictability of camp that keeps me on my toes and helps me adapt to different situations.
 It's hot and the days are long, but I can't imagine not spending my summers at Oasis.
 Starting with the preseason, I love developing the summer calendar, special events, staff training, and then putting everything into action.

 I also love the experiences that the kids and the staff get out of Oasis summer camp in New York City each year.
 It's rewarding to help create an environment where kids (and adults) can just be themselves and have fun doing so.
 I've had the pleasure of having former campers return as staff members and I’m very open with sharing my personal camp experiences with them.
 It provides some insight as they develop their skills as youth workers.
 I’m always looking for teachable moments, and make sure to check in with my staff on their physical and mental well-being.

 What are your favorite things that happen on a typical day at camp?

 Morning rally is hands down my favorite time of the day.
 We start each and every day with a rally, and I think it’s the best tradition we have at Oasis.
 The entire camp forms a circle and we sing camp cheers and chants.
 This is followed by announcements, shout-outs, and camp incentives for camp spirit, cleaning up, super staff, etc.